desiiiree/gamevisornary/README.md

-###Some coding we have learnt that we would like to show you:
+### Some coding we have learnt that we would like to show you:

 Sanjeev's teaching of 3D Modelling:
 What is 3D Modelling?
 3D Modelling is when you design 3D objects on a electronic device.
 Here are some lessons I learnt from my journey for you to learn!

 Blender 3D Modelling:
 (https://www.blender.org/about/logo/)
+Blender is a very useful app to make 3D Modelling and here is some teachings I learnt.
+ *I will add some infromation laterr*